Plant DetailShow Menu

 Description

 The plant appears wiry and fragile.
-It is very small and low growing.
-The roots are difficult to remove and uproot.
+It is very small and low growing, creeping along the ground and forming off-sets.
 Single white flowers appear on upright stems from a basal rosette of bright green leaves.
 Seedpods arise at the top of the stem and burst open to release the seeds.
 When found, it is best to remove the plant as soon as possible to prevent further spread.
 They can flower and mature in just a few weeks.

 See this plant in the following landscape: